 5D allows more people to be involved in the conversation from the onset instead of working in isolation waiting to provide information about their piece of the project when it is time.
 This technology also allows automatic generation of quantities to be processed quicker, provides more accurate data and allows the estimator to explore new ways of providing efficient designs, performance and costs.

-A better way to understand it is if we take that same idea and apply it to brands & social media.
-When using social media, the brands have a way to assist more consumers quicker than in the original phone or email customer service ways, a “generation of quantities to be processed quicker.”
+A better way to understand it is if we take that same idea and apply it to brands and social media.
+When using social media, brands have a way to assist more consumers quicker than in the original phone or email customer service ways, a “generation of quantities to be processed quicker.”
 It allows a brand to have a direct voice to the consumer providing “accurate data” or information.
-Social media also gives an insight into the consumers “likes”, “dislikes”, and opinions on their product in order to provide future “efficient designs, performance & costs.”
+Social media also gives an insight into the consumers “likes”, “dislikes”, and opinions on their product in order to provide future “efficient designs, performance and costs.”

 5D aids in all aspects of the construction industry but the ones who get the most benefit of this extra dimension are the project managers.
 Walter Davis, the Estimating Market Manager for Sage said,

 One of the most time-taking and error-prone activities … is literally the process of taking off measurements and quantities from a set of drawings.
 Generally, this process has involved physical blueprints or, today, digital versions of those blueprints.
 Being able to access this information in a 3D model, without manually measuring or counting everything in the project, well, you might imagine that it can … productivity by an order of magnitude.